U.S. fund Elliott battles the odds in latest showdown with Hyundai

 Elliott is trying to rally shareholder support for dividend payouts from Hyundai Motor and Hyundai Mobis for 2018 worth a combined 7 trillion won ($6.2 billion), saying the group should dispose of its excess capital.

-That is more than six times higher than the $1 billion payouts proposed by the Hyundai affiliates, which say Elliott’s proposals would hamper future investments and acquisitions.
+That is more than six times higher than the $1 billion in payouts offered by the Hyundai affiliates, which say Elliott’s proposals would hamper future investments and acquisitions.

-Elliott has also proposed five board nominees combined at Hyundai Motor and Hyundai Mobis to address “governance shortcomings”.
+Elliott has also demanded a total of five board nominees at Hyundai Motor and Hyundai Mobis to address “governance shortcomings”.

+“We urge all shareholders to send an unambiguous message to the group in support of good governance and accountability, and to state unequivocally: The status quo is not acceptable – change must come to HMG,” Elliott said in the letter to shareholders on Thursday.

-The campaign received a potentially fatal blow last week when South Korea’s National Pension Service, the second-biggest shareholder in the two firms, said Elliott’s demands were “excessive” and would cause “conflicts of interest”.
+The campaign received a potentially fatal blow last week when South Korea’s National Pension Service, the second-biggest shareholder in the two firms, said Elliott’s demands were “excessive”.

-“I cannot help but think that Elliott is trying to make quick bucks and leave rather than enhancing long-term shareholder value,” said Kim Woo-chang, one of the members of the NPS panel which made the decision to vote against the proposals.
+“I cannot help but think that Elliott is trying to make quick bucks and leave rather than enhancing long-term shareholder value,” Kim Woo-chang, one of the members of the NPS panel which made the decision to vote against the proposals, told Reuters.

 The NPS holds stakes of 8.7 percent and 9.45 percent in Hyundai Motor and Hyundai Mobis, respectively.
 About 30 percent of the two firms are owned by Hyundai affiliates and family members.
 Resolutions require approval from a majority of the votes of shareholders present at the meetings.